Veolia: 2003–2020

 In January 2019, the 30% share was sold to the Rethmann Group, the owner of Rhenus.
 In 2012, the group launched a major restructuring plan: one Veolia per country for a single international headquarters.
 The company's activity is refocused on markets with large volumes and greater added value (difficult-to-treat pollution, the circular economy, more industrial groups as customers, etc.).
 Veolia Environnement officially becomes Veolia.
 In Latin America, Proactiva was a 50-50 joint venture formed in 1999 between Veolia Environnement and Fomento de Construcciones y Contratas (FCC), until Veolia bought the other 50% share from FCC in 2013.
 As a result, Veolia now owns 100% of Proactiva.
 In 2014, EDF took over Dalkia's activities in France while Veolia took over 100% of Dalkia's international activities.

 In February 2016, Veolia acquired the American Kurion, which specializes in low-level radioactive residue remediation techniques, for 350 million dollars.
-The acquisition completes the know-how of Asteralis, its subsidiary specializing in the characterization of waste and the assessment of nuclear facilities.
-This investment is the first medium-sized acquisition of the 2016-2018 plan.
-A cycle which, in addition to accelerating growth, aims to continue the drastic savings effort.

-In May 2016, Veolia announced the creation in Hong Kong of the largest sewage sludge treatment plant in the world.
+The acquisition expanded the activities of Asteralis, its subsidiary focused on waste characterization and nuclear facility assessment.
+It was part of Veolia's 2016–2018 investment plan, which also included cost-reduction measures.
+In May 2016, Veolia announced the creation of the largest sewage sludge treatment plant in the world, located in Hong Kong.
 In June 2016, Veolia announced the acquisition for $325 million of the sulfuric acid activities of the company Chemours, resulting from the split of the specialty chemicals activities of DuPont.
 The following month, Veolia continued its acquisitions and acquired the Szakoly power plant, the fifth largest electricity production facility in Hungary from biomass and contributed to the development of renewable energies in the country.

 In North America, Veolia Energy traded under the Trigen Energy name until February 2011.
-It was the largest operator and developer of efficient district energy (heating, cooling, and cogeneration) systems in North America, located in ten major U.S. cities.
+It was a major operator and developer of efficient district energy (heating, cooling, and cogeneration) systems in North America, located in ten major U.S. cities.
 It also provides facility operations, energy management, and advisory services.
 In July 2019, Veolia sold its heating and cooling networks in the United States for $1.25 billion to the French investment fund Antin Infrastructure Partners, which renamed the business Vicinity Energy.
 In December 2019, Veolia, through its subsidiary Veolia Nuclear Solutions, and the electrician EDF announced the creation of Graphitech, a company responsible for dismantling graphite technology nuclear reactors.